 If the externalized properties are persisted in a separate file, location SHALL be present.
 In that case, if the artifactLocation object’s uri property (§3.4.3) specifies a relative reference and its uriBaseId property (§3.4.4) is absent, then uri SHALL be interpreted relative to the location of the root file.

-Otherwise (that is, if the externalized properties are persisted as an element of the array-valued sarifLog.inlineExternalProperties property (§3.13.5), then location MAY be present.
+Otherwise (that is, if the externalized properties are persisted as an element of theSarifLog.inlineExternalProperties (§3.13.5), then location MAY be present.
 If location is present, its uri property SHALL be an absolute URI using the sarif scheme (§3.10.3), and its uriBaseId property SHALL be absent.
 If location is absent, then a SARIF consumer that needs to locate the externalized properties SHALL do so using the guid property (§3.15.3).

 guid property